m4masood/Dynamite-Git-Example/README.md

 # Dynamite-Git-Example
-A throwaway repo for a Git tutorial
+A throwaway repo for a Git tutorial by Team Dynimite.

 Let's learn git basics together.